QingZ11/nebula-website/content/en/posts/detect-data-consistency-issues-in-raft-implementing-with-jepsen/index.md

 The entire process does not violate the rules of strong data consistency, so the verification is passed.

 If the read request by client 3 returns the older value 4, then the system is not strongly consistent.
 Based on the previous analysis, the last successful write value is 1.
-If client 3 gets the stale value 4, then linearlizability of the system is broken.
+If client 3 gets the stale value 4, then linearizability of the system is broken.

 Actually, Jepsen verifies strong data consistency of distributed systems with similar algorithms.